Retinal Conditions

 Your BARA doctor will use these diagnostic tests to monitor the response of disease to treatment over time.
 OCT is used to monitor changes most frequently, while the other tests are repeated less often.

 The primary treatment for wet AMD is injection of medication into the back part of the eye, known as the vitreous.
 The leakage of blood and fluid in wet AMD is caused by a hormone called VEGF (vascular endothelial growth factor).
 The medicines injected into the eye block this hormone (anti-VEGF medicines).
-There re four medicines currently injected into the eye as treatment for wet AMD:
+There are several medicines currently used as treatment for wet AMD:

 Anti-VEGF injections do not cure wet AMD.
 The injections reduce bleeding and fluid leakage behind the retina but ongoing injections are usually needed to control the disease regardless of which medication is injected.
 Your retina specialist will talk to you about what to expect over the course of treatment.